audeering/audmodel/docs/usage.rst

     }
     subgroup = "emotion.cnn"

-Per default :mod:`audmodel` uses a repository on our internal Artifactory server, and you don't have to care about it.
+Per default :mod:`audmodel` uses repositories on Artifactory and S3.
 For this example
-we don't want to interfere with Artifactory and create a local temporary repository in which the model is stored.
+we create a local temporary repository in which the model is stored.

 .. jupyter-execute::